Skip to main content

 1. Customer buys a Cappuccino at the till

-Multiply that across hundreds of sales a day, and Stash quietly keeps your stock numbers accurate while you focus on running the business.
+Multiply that across hundreds of sales a day, and Stash keeps your stock numbers accurate while you focus on running the business.
 See How POS sales deduct stock automatically.

 Where to start